Astig-1982/The-Exoplanet-Project/README.md

 ### Guidance on inserting an exoplanet to favourites list:

 I have created this feature to provide the user a quick guidance on how the fields should be completed.
-It is crucial the user to understand where she/he can find the mass of an exoplanet on internet (or what's the easiest wat to find it).
+It is crucial for the user to understand where she/he can find the mass of an exoplanet on internet (or what's the easiest way to find it).
 In order to further guide the user regarding the mass, I have provided a screenshot where the user can find the location of the mass on the wikipedia page.
 The mass property is very important to be inserted correctly, as based on this the app will calculate the user's weight on the exoplanet.

 #### Implementation: